 Most commercial programs are overfit to novelty.
 We use compound, multi-joint patterns — hip hinges, presses, rows, squats, carries — that recruit maximum muscle mass and produce the greatest hormonal response.
-Thirty minutes of signal beats ninety minutes of noise.
+Progressive overload tracked across these high-yield movements outperforms a program built around random variety, every time.

 Biological systems adapt specifically to the demands placed on them — SAID principle in the literature.
 You can't train exclusively for endurance and expect strength gains.
-Each training category targets a distinct physiological system.
-Programmed deliberately, in sequence.
+Each training quality targets a distinct physiological system.
+Programmed deliberately, in sequence, with intent.

 You sit 8–12 hours a day, you debug for a living, and you've watched your resting heart rate climb every year since you got serious about your career.
 Programming that respects how your body actually breaks down — and how to fix it without ruining your week.